Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 end
 ```

-Here, the first argument of `example_f` was ommitted, while the second argument, `1234` remained.
+Here, the first argument of `example_f` was omitted, while the second argument, `1234` remained.
 Instead of the first argument, we append the line `do x::Integer`, where `x` is the name of the anonymous function's argument.
 After this line, we define the function's body, then `end`.

 ## Anonymous Functions in Stacktraces

-In the REPL, we can print any objects name to inspect it.
+In the REPL, we can print any object's name to inspect it.
 Creating a new function, which prints its argument's name:

 ```julia
 print_f_name(f) = println(f)